CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

 1. Spot check the results to see if the expected records have been inserted

-## Create an upload account in Akamai
+## Create an Akamai Upload Account in Akamai NetStorage

 1. Open Chrome